You have 3 days in New York and want to explore as much as possible? We’ve created a 3 Day New York itinerary for you to help you maximize your trip!

 We then suggest grabbing a bite to eat and heading to either the American Museum of Natural History and the MOMA!
-Both museums offer a valuable experience.
-Choose between walking through a rainforest and checking out the world largest Dinosaur and fossil collection or go take a look at some of the most profound art created by Vincent van Gogh, Claude Monet and Jackson Pollock.
-The locations of these museums are also along side Central Park and give you the option to dip into NYC’s Upper West Side.
+Both museums offer valuable experiences.
+Choose between walking through a rainforest and checking out the world largest Dinosaur and fossil collection or go take a look at some of the most profound art created by Vincent van Gogh, Claude Monet, and Jackson Pollock.
+The locations of these museums are also alongside Central Park and give you the option to dip into NYC’s Upper West Side.

 To close out your 3 days in New York, enjoy one last meal!
 The New York Pass includes a Food on Foot Tour where you will experience food in a specific NY neighborhood.
 Click here to see which options are available for you!